tpillow/apc/README.md

 ## Example Executables

 - [JSON Parser](examples/json/main.go) that parses the JSON format into Go nodes.
+- [JSON Parser using Lexer](examples/json_using_lexer/main.go) is the same as JSON Parser above, but it first lexes the input into tokens.
+This JSON parser then parses tokens instead of the raw input stream.
+This approach allows for better error messages.
 - [Calculator](examples/calculator/main.go) that parses simple mathematical expression.
 With PEMDAS :)

 ## The Basics